ankitsikkacts/AgentFound-Starter-Kit/README.md

 Update the config files in config folder

 Run Setup_env.sh

-Access the portal on the External IPs
+Access the portal on the Public IPs of EC2.

+Dashboard <IP>:8501
+User Interface <IP>:8502

 Onboard the agents using Query Interface